-The truth is, this issue of veterans, PTSD and addiction is a complex one.
+The truth is, this issue of veterans, PTSD, and addiction is a complex one.
 There are different reasons as to why veterans are vulnerable to addiction, and every veteran’s story of trauma and substance abuse is different.
 We’ve compiled detailed explanations that can answer the several layers to this issue below.

 What Exactly Is PTSD?

-You probably know the basics of Post Traumatic Stress Disorder, otherwise known as PTSD.
+You probably know the basics of post-traumatic stress disorder, otherwise known as PTSD.
 The meaning of this disorder can be explained from the name itself, it occurs in people after they have experienced something traumatic.

-A major reason why substance abuse is a common co-occuring disorder is because of the harsh symptoms of PTSD.
+A major reason why substance abuse is a common co-occurring disorder is because of the harsh symptoms of PTSD.
 If you’re worried about a loved one who has recently returned home from combat, here are a few symptoms of PTSD to look out for, according to the American Psychiatric Association:

 - Intrusive thoughts such as repeated, involuntary memories; distressing dreams; or flashbacks of the traumatic event.
-Flashbacks may be so vivid that people feel they are reliving the traumatic experience or seeing it before their eyes
+Flashbacks may be so vivid that people feel they are reliving the traumatic experience or seeing it before their eyes.

-- Avoiding reminders of the traumatic event may include avoiding people, places, activities, objects and situations that bring on distressing memories.
+- Avoiding reminders of the traumatic event may include avoiding people, places, activities, objects, and situations that bring on distressing memories.
 People may try to avoid remembering or thinking about the traumatic event.
-They will most likely resist talking about what they experienced or how they feel about it
+They will most likely resist talking about what they experienced or how they feel about it.

-- Negative thoughts and feelings may include ongoing and distorted beliefs about themselves or others – for example, “I am bad,” or, “no one can be trusted,” ongoing fear, horror, anger, guilt or shame, showing decreased interest in activities that were previously enjoyed, or feeling detached or estranged from others
+- Negative thoughts and feelings may include ongoing and distorted beliefs about themselves or others – for example, “I am bad,” or, “no one can be trusted,” ongoing fear, horror, anger, guilt, or shame, showing decreased interest in activities that were previously enjoyed, or feeling detached or estranged from others.

 When attempting to understand PTSD, it’s important to realize that memories are often tied to emotions and get encoded together.
 Emotions act on an unconscious level faster than conscious thought.
 The process is designed so that, for example, if you have a memory of a dangerous bear that killed your friend, the second you see a bear, you’ll start running rather than stop to analyze the situation